gradual-verification/ai-for-verification/input-output-pairs/result_basic_gpt-4o/cp_a/full_cp_w.c.md

-To perform a formal verification with VeriFast, you need to include specific annotations that express preconditions, postconditions, and invariants.
-Below is the C code with VeriFast annotations to verify the program's correctness:
+To incorporate formal verification using VeriFast into the provided C code, we will add annotations to specify preconditions, postconditions, and other necessary properties, ensuring memory safety and correct file operation usage.
+Here's how the code can be annotated for VeriFast verification:

 ```c
 #include "stdlib.h"